-Old Town Square Magical main square of Old World Prague, with dozens of colorful facades, the dramatic Jan Hus Memorial, looming Týn Church, and fanciful Astronomical Clock.
+▲▲▲ Old Town Square Magical main square of Old World Prague, with dozens of colorful facades, the dramatic Jan Hus Memorial, looming Týn Church, and fanciful Astronomical Clock.

-    ▲▲▲ Charles Bridge An atmospheric, statue-lined bridge that connects the Old Town to the Little Quarter and Prague Castle.
+▲▲▲ Charles Bridge Atmospheric, statue-lined bridge that connects the Old Town to the Little Quarter and Prague Castle.

-    ▲▲▲ Jewish Quarter The finest collection of Jewish sights in Europe, featuring various synagogues and an evocative cemetery.
+▲▲▲ Jewish Quarter Finest collection of Jewish sights in Europe, featuring various synagogues and an evocative cemetery.

-    ▲▲ Museum of Medieval Art The best Gothic art in the country, at the former Convent of St. Agnes.
+▲▲ Museum of Medieval Art Best Gothic art in the country, at the former Convent of St. Agnes.

 ▲ Havelská Market Colorful open-air market that sells crafts and produce.

-    ▲ Klementinum National Library’s lavish Baroque Hall and Observatory Tower (with views), open by 45-minute tour only.
+▲ Klementinum National Library's lavish Baroque Hall and Observatory Tower (with views), visit possible by 45-minute tour only.

 In the New Town